Generalised System of Preferences

 For more detailed information on the rules of origin aspect, see the Commission's guide for users on GSP rules of origin (The European Union's rules of origin for the GSP: A Guide for users).

 Warning : not all countries listed as beneficiaries may actually qualify.
-Myanmar or Belarus for example are temporarily suspended from GSP, while some other countries have not yet complied with the administrative cooperation requirements, which are a pre-condition for goods to be granted the benefit of the preference.
+Belarus for example is temporarily suspended from GSP, while some other countries have not yet complied with the administrative cooperation requirements, which are a pre-condition for goods to be granted the benefit of the preference.
 If in doubt, your competent customs authorities will advise.

 b) Legal framework